 Many of our customers have bought Spearhead machinery from us.
 We also look for customers that have second-hand machines and need our help.

-Paul: Based in County Donegal, we’re the main Spearhead importer for the whole of Ireland.
+Paul: Based in County Derry, we’re the main Spearhead importer for the whole of Ireland.
 Customers are calling to enquire about parts for Spearhead and many other makes.
 Some will visit us as well.
 Every day we’ve got parts orders coming in and we’re quick to get them out to our customers throughout Ireland, via courier.

 Some customers call asking for mechanical advice.
 We can put mechanics on to them and if necessary, send out an emergency mechanic to deal with a total breakdown.
 We’ve got many diagnostic tools for different machines and all our departments work as a team to help customers as best we can.